 Fire Damage Tips

-- Carpets: Avoid walking on carpet if possible.
+- Carpets: Avoid being on carpet if at all possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Do not attempt to wash or wipe ceilings and other absorbent surfaces.
+- Ceilings/Walls: Don’t attempt to wash or wipe ceilings and other absorbent surfaces.

-- Doors: Shut all doors in affected areas to focus smoke odors as much as possible.
+- Doors: Close doors in affected rooms to focus smoke odors as much as possible.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Wash plants with mild soap and water, cleaning both sides of the leaves.

-If your home or business has been damaged by fire, storm, water, mold or other disaster, Call Paul!
+If your business or home is damaged by water, fire, mold, storm or other disaster, Call Paul!